rjdkmr/do_x3dna/docs/commands/vsTime.rst

     -p parameter, --parameter parameter
                           Parameter name.
-                          This paramter will be extracted from file.
+                          This parameter will be extracted from file.
 Ensure that parameter is present in the file, otherwise wrong values will be extracted from file.

     -bs bp/s-start-number, --bp-start bp/s-start-number